Over the Hedge: Plot

-That night RJ sees Dwayne rig animal traps, including an illegal contraband device called the Depelter Turbo, in Gladys' yard.
-Verne reconciles with RJ and the other animals, and RJ convinces everyone to invade Gladys' home and steal her massive stockpile of food.
-The squirrel Hammy disables the Depelter Turbo while the striped skunk Stella steals Gladys' Persian cat Tiger's collar, which enables entry into the house.
+That night, RJ witnesses Dwayne rigging animal traps, including an illegal contraband device called the Depelter Turbo, in Gladys' yard.
+A guilty Verne reconciles with RJ and the other animals, and RJ convinces everyone to invade Gladys' home and steal her massive stockpile of food.
+The squirrel Hammy disables the Depelter Turbo while the striped skunk Stella steals the collar of Gladys' Persian cat, Tiger, which enables entry into the house.
 The animals stockpile another wagon full of food, but before leaving, RJ sees a can of Spuddies potato chips and becomes determined to get it per Vincent's request.
-RJ flees with the food while Verne and the other animals are captured by Dwayne, who takes them away in his truck.
+RJ flees with the food while Verne and the other animals are captured by Dwayne, who takes them away in his van.

-While delivering the food to Vincent, RJ sees Dwayne's truck driving past.
-In an attempt to free the animals, he causes the wagon to crash into Dwayne's van, which knocks him unconscious.
-This prompts an enraged Vincent to attack RJ and the other animals while the porcupine triplets drive the truck back to the neighborhood.
-Verne convinces them to forgive RJ during the commotion.
-The animals crash the truck into Gladys' home and return to the hedge, only to be attacked by Vincent, Gladys, and Dwayne.
+Upon delivering the food to Vincent, RJ sees Dwayne's truck driving past, leading to RJ having a change of heart.
+In an attempt to free the animals, he crashes the wagon into Dwayne's van and knocks him unconscious.
+This prompts an enraged Vincent to attack RJ and the other animals while the porcupine triplets drive the van back to the neighborhood.
+Verne convinces the other animals to forgive RJ during the commotion.
+The animals crash the van into Gladys' home and return to the hedge, only for Vincent to attack them on one side of the hedge, and Gladys and Dwayne to attack them on the other side.

 Hammy, fueled by an energy drink, reactivates the Depelter Turbo while RJ and Verne trick Vincent into leaping over the hedge, resulting in him, Gladys, and Dwayne being caught in the Depelter Turbo.
-The local animal control service ships Vincent to the Rocky Mountains, Gladys and Dwayne are arrested for possessing the Depelter Turbo and resisting arrest, and Dwayne's attempt to escape arrest is thwarted by Nugent.
-RJ rejoins the woodland creatures permanently alongside Tiger, who had fallen in love with Stella.
-After Verne thinks they have wasted a whole week without gathering food for the winter, Hammy reveals that he has found the nuts he had stored for the previous winter, replenishing the animals' food supply.
+The local animal control service ships Vincent to the Rocky Mountains, Gladys is arrested for possessing the Depelter Turbo and resisting arrest, and Dwayne's attempt to escape arrest is thwarted by Nugent.
+RJ rejoins the woodland creatures permanently alongside Tiger, who had fallen in love with Stella, and Hammy reveals he has found the nuts he had stored for the previous winter, replenishing the animals' food supply.

-In a post-credits scene, RJ is seen demonstrating to his new family how to operate the vending machine (the same one he was at earlier in the film) into delivering all products, but ends up blocking the access door, much to his dismay.
+That night, RJ shows his family the vending machine from the beginning of the movie.
+They easily manages to get all the products out before realizing they've blocked the door from opening from the outside.

 Voice cast

-Bruce Willis voices RJ the raccoon.
+Bruce Willis (pictured in 2006) voices RJ the raccoon.